reflexcameras/reflexcamera/usermanual.md

 ## Battery connections

-Details of different battery options are described in the [Compatible Kit](/kit/#kit) page on this website
+Details of different battery options are described in the [Compatible Kit](/kit/#kit) page on this website.

 Connect the relevant cable to your battery.